NMRA DCC, some history and thoughts

 - Technical specifications: for N-scale a system with an adjustable and stabilised output voltage is preferred.
 The output voltage should be a controlled 12 Volts or slightly less or more.
 This limits your choice to Lenz, CT-Elektronik, Digitrax, Zimo or Easy DCC with 5 Amp booster units, as only these have a stabilied output.
 The output voltage of a Lenz system is set by jumpers inside the booster units or is programmable from the handheld controller, Digitrax has a switch on the booster/command station and the output of a Zimo system can be programmed into the command station / booster unit.

-The Apple iPhone with it's WiFi access has inspired software developers to use this handy device as a model railway controller.
+The Apple iPhone and other smartphones with WiFi access have inspired software developers to use this handy device as a model railway controller.

 Zimo's 'Ultramobile' running on a Samsung Q1 handheld PC (photo: Zimo)